infi-nl/coding-dojo-neo4j-graph-database/README.md

 **How many actors?**

 That was easy!
-Now we'd like to find out how many actors there are.
-So we need to expand our MATCH statement:
+Now we'd like to find how many actors are in the database.
+For that we need to expand our MATCH statement:

 ```
 MATCH (actors:Person)-[:ACTED_IN]->(:Movie)